 It is important to note that by using an angel investor you will most likely need to give up part ownership of your business.
 Some entrepreneurs see this as a major disadvantage.
 It can be incredibly difficult to find an angel investor for your business but if you are lucky enough to find someone who is willing to invest personal finances into your business at its earliest stages this could be a major opportunity for the future of your company.

 Social media is a very handy tool for business owners.
 Take the time to build a digital footprint for your business on your chosen social media channels where you can cultivate a significant following and eventually attract investors.
 Post about your business regularly.
 Publish and share articles that show you have knowledge and passion in your chosen industry.
 Engage with your network by responding to others’ content in a thoughtful and encouraging way.
 Encourage anyone who has had a positive experience with your product or service to post about it online so it is visible to potential investors.

 Once you have started to establish a digital footprint on social media, use this to get on potential investors’ radar.
 If you have any mutual contacts, see if you can use these to get an introduction.
 Engage with potential investors content and if you feel it’s appropriate, reach out to them to begin building a relationship.

-There are lots of different ways you can find funding for your business.
+There are lots of different ways you can find funding and investors for your business.
 If one option falls through, don’t give up!
 Having a successful business is all about resilience.
 The only way you can succeed is by never letting setbacks, financial or otherwise, stop you from pursuing your goal.